 Eligible Immigration Status – For a non-citizen, verification of immigration status eligible for assisted housing consisting of a signed certification and the original copy of an acceptable USBCI document.
 24 CFR § 5.0508

 Emancipated Minor – A person under age 18 who does not live or intend to live with his/her parents, and who has been declared “emancipated” by a court of competent jurisdiction or who is legally married.
-An emancipated minor is eligible to be a head of household and sign a CCHA lease.
+An emancipated minor is eligible to be a head of household and sign a HACC lease.

 Extremely Low Income Family – A Family whose Annual Income is equal to or less than 30% of Area Median Income, as published by HUD adjusted for family size.